zhuhfcod/capstone/README.md

 <img width="473" alt="image" src="https://user-images.githubusercontent.com/69946337/166588638-a52b5403-fd37-4fde-baeb-9e5c2bf5a754.png">

 In news classification, the information carried by text is usually more prosperous than that of images.
 If we use a single-stream model, the accuracy of picture information is relatively low, but when the weights of text information and image information are the same, the training effect of the single-stream model is poor because the image causes a high error.
 Therefore, we decide to use convolution neural networks to train images and use BERT to train text; then, we can collect a series of vectors representing image information and text information through the training of text-only and image-only models, as shown in Figure 1.
 Next, we put these vectors into the transformer model and get the final classification result through the transformer structure.!
 In news classification, the information carried by text is usually more prosperous than that of images.
 If we use a single-stream model, the accuracy of picture information is relatively low, but when the weights of text information and image information are the same, the training effect of the single-stream model is poor because the image causes a high error.
 Therefore, we decide to use convolution neural networks to train images and use BERT to train text; then, we can collect a series of vectors representing image information and text information through the training of text-only and image-only models, as shown in Figure 1.
-Next, we put these vectors into the transformer model and get the final classification result through the transformer structure.!
+Next, we put these vectors into the transformer model and get the final classification result through the transformer structure.

+### Thanksgiving
+[1] Martín Abadi, Ashish Agarwal, Paul Barham, Eugene Brevdo, Zhifeng Chen, Craig Citro, Greg S. Corrado, Andy Davis, Jeffrey Dean, Matthieu Devin, Sanjay Ghemawat, Ian Goodfellow, Andrew Harp, Geoffrey Irving, Michael Isard, Rafal Jozefowicz, Yangqing Jia, Lukasz Kaiser, Manjunath Kudlur, Josh Levenberg, Dan Mané, Mike Schuster, Rajat Monga, Sherry Moore, Derek Murray, Chris Olah, Jonathon Shlens, Benoit Steiner, Ilya Sutskever, Kunal Talwar, Paul Tucker, Vincent Vanhoucke, Vijay Vasudevan, Fernanda Viégas, Oriol Vinyals, Pete Warden, Martin Wattenberg, Martin Wicke, Yuan Yu, and Xiaoqiang Zheng.
+TensorFlow: Large-scale machine learning on heterogeneous systems, 2015.
+Software available from tensorflow.org.

+[2] ALBERT (from Google Research and the Toyota Technological Institute at Chicago) released with the paper ALBERT: A Lite BERT for Self-supervised Learning of Language Representations, by Zhenzhong Lan, Mingda Chen, Sebastian Goodman, Kevin Gimpel, Piyush Sharma, Radu Soricut.

+[3] BERT (from Google) released with the paper BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding by Jacob Devlin, Ming-Wei Chang, Kenton Lee and Kristina Toutanova.

+[4] VisualBERT (from UCLA NLP) released with the paper VisualBERT: A Simple and Performant Baseline for Vision and Language by Liunian Harold Li, Mark Yatskar, Da Yin, Cho-Jui Hsieh, Kai-Wei Chang.

+[5] Harris, C.R., Millman, K.J., van der Walt, S.J. et al. Array programming with NumPy.
+Nature 585, 357–362 (2020).
+DOI: 10.1038/s41586-020-2649-2.
+(Publisher link).

+[6] Bradski, G. (2000).
+The OpenCV Library.
+Dr. Dobb&#x27;s Journal of Software Tools.